[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 Belgium's homeland security service, the VSSE, originally added Kirill Logvinov to a list of 19+1 expulsions on grounds he was an SVR officer, a Western intelligence source told EUobserver.

-His task was to infiltrate the circles of EU Commission vice-president Valdis Dombrovksis, in charge of trade and sanctions implementation, the intelligence source added.
+His task was to infiltrate the circles of EU Commission vice-president Valdis Dombrovksis, in charge of trade and Russia sanctions implementation, the intelligence source added.

 But the EU foreign service, which compiled the expulsions list together with the VSSE, asked Belgium to let Logvinov stay, the source said.